Duration

 - The arbitral procedure

-- The judge in support of the arbitration
+- The judge supporting the arbitration

 - The arbitrator's liability